-- Finance Leases Leases that transfers substantially (to the lessee) all the risks and rewards of ownership of an asset, even though ownership may not be transferred.
-This method was used for the equipment at Deeside Leisure Centre and the Jade Jones Pavilion, Flint. - Public Private Partnerships (PPPs) This is a broad term for various arrangements in which the Council has a longer and more intensive relationship with a private sector supplier than it does under a traditional contract.
-It includes:- - PFI contracts; - Local Asset Backed Vehicles (LABVs); - Strategic partnering; - Sale and Lease back; - o Joint Ventures; and - Deferred Purchase
+- Finance Leases Leases that transfers (to the lessee) substantially all the risks and rewards

+of ownership of an asset, even though ownership may not be transferred.
+This method was

+used for the equipment at Deeside Leisure Centre and the Jade Jones Pavilion, Flint.

+- Public Private Partnerships (PPPs) This is a broad term for various arrangements in which

+the Council has a longer and more intensive relationship with a private sector supplier than

+it does under a traditional contract.
+It includes:

+- o PFI contracts;

+- Local Asset Backed Vehicles (LABVs);

+- Strategic partnering;

+- Sale and Lease back;

+- Joint Ventures;

+- Deferred Purchase, and

+- Mutual Investment Model (MIM)

-To date the Council has made very limited use of alternative funding options listed above.
-In future all options along with any new initiatives will be explored and used carefully.
-Capital schemes funded from alternative sources are likely to increase the Council's debt liability therefore use will be restricted and considered in the same way as prudential borrowing.
+To date, the Council has made very limited use of alternative funding options listed above.
+In future all options, along with any new initiatives, will be explored and used carefully.
+Capital schemes funded from alternative sources are likely to increase the Council's debt liability, therefore use will be restricted and considered in the same way as prudential borrowing.